MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 The database automatically reopens when a user tries to use the database again.
 For example, this re-open behavior occurs when a user issues a `USE database_name` statement.
 The database may shut down cleanly with AUTO_CLOSE set to ON.
 If so, the database doesn't re-open until a user tries to use the database the next time the [!INCLUDE[ssDE](../../includes/ssde-md.md)] restarts.

-After a database is shut down, next time an application attempts to use the database, the database must be opened first and then change the status to online.
-This could take some time and can result in application time outs.
+After a database is shut down, the next time an application attempts to use the database, the database must first be opened and then the status changed to online.
+This might take some time and can result in application timeouts.

 OFF
 The database remains open after the last user exits.